 "No re-export to Russia": Legally Compliant Export Contracts

-Export contracts must include a "no re-export to Russia" clause under certain circumstances starting from March 20, 2024.
+Export contracts must include a "no re-export to Russia" clause under certain circumstances from 20 March 2024.

 Introduction